 When booking a flight, request a seat specifically designed for a disabled passenger if necessary.
 Also, ask about the airline’s meal services and snack options if your loved one has unique dietary needs.

 Pack Essential Items

 If the car ride or flight to the destination will last for several hours, give your loved one supportive stockings.
 The elastic material can help prevent numbness and blood clots.
 Make sure there is plenty of water available so your loved one can stay hydrated throughout the trip.

 Seniors who have dementia or Alzheimer’s disease often tackle tasks in very specific ways to reduce fear, anxiety, and stress.
 This is why sleep, meal, and medication schedules should occur at similar times each day.

 If your loved one plans to venture out into the city alone, make sure he or she has a cell phone with your phone number programmed in it.
 If he or she has any cognitive impairment, put your contact details on an ID tag and place it in an easily accessible location, such as your loved one’s pocket.

 Sometimes your loved one may not need to travel far, but instead just needs transportation for errands or appointments around town.
 An in-home caregiver can provide this and much more.
 For reliable hourly aged care in North Coast, turn to Home Care Assistance.
 In addition to transportation, our caregivers can help with a variety of tasks around the house, such as light housekeeping, medication reminders, and preparing healthy meals.
 With Home Care Assistance, you’ll never be locked into a long-term contract and we guarantee you’ll be 100% satisfied with all of our aged care services.
-Call one of our qualified Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a no-obligation consultation.
+Call one of our qualified Care Managers at (02) 6646 3527 to schedule a no-obligation consultation.